-- The Respondent has not been commonly known by the disputed domain name.

-- The Complainant has not authorized, permitted or licensed the Respondent to use Complainant's trademarks in any manner.
+- The Respondent has not been commonly known by the disputed domain name; - The Complainant has not authorized, permitted or licensed the Respondent to use Complainant's trademarks in any manner.
 The Respondent has no connection or affiliation with the Complainant whatsoever.
-On this record, Respondent has not been commonly known by the disputed domain name.

-- Furthermore, the domain name website has been during its existence inactive, which implies that there was no Respondent's intention to use the disputed domain name for legitimate purposes.

-- The Complainant refers to previous domain name decisions in this regard.
+On this record, Respondent has not been commonly known by the disputed domain name; - Furthermore, the domain name website has been during its existence inactive (it resolves to a registrar parking page), which implies that there was no Respondent's intention to use the disputed domain name for legitimate purposes; - The Complainant refers to previous domain name decisions in this regard.